xdoko01/pgRPG/README.md

 ### 2022-06-07 New ScriptManager prepared
   The `ScriptManager` is responsible for loading and execution of the script.
 Script is single python module that can be dynamically specified within quest specification.

+### 2022-06-14 ProgressBar screen implemented
+  Now, there is a new class `ProgressBar` that is initiated in `Main` class and passed to `Game` class.
+In the `new_game` method, new thread is created that calls `ProgressBar.run` function that draws progress bar in the separate thread.
+The status of the progress is updated by calling `ProgressBar.update` function.
+Once the progress is done and no more progress bar should be displayed, `update(finished=True)` needs to triggered.
+This effectivelly stops the `run` method from execution and hence the thread operation ends.

+### 2022-06-24 Event handling logic was rewritten to json logic

+### 2022-06-24 Implemented category of Pickable entities - now we can test the event on number of items in any given category in HasInventory

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`